 And what about soap?

-I have used Epaderm as a cleanser in the bath and shower but at the moment am using just a simple bar of soap to clean the bits that need soap ie. pits and feet.
+I have used Epaderm as a cleanser in the bath and shower but at the moment am using just a simple bar of soap to clean the bits that need soap ie. pits, bits and feet.
 For the rest of my body I don’t really use soap.
 It can be very drying and an irritant.
 I have found a lovely hand made natural soap bar better for my skin than shower gels.
+My favourite soap at the moment is from Obvs skincare – oat soak soap bar is so lovely (use code WHATALLERGY20 for 20% off all Obvs products, including their paraffin free emollient which I use.
 The Rhassoul clay mentioned above can also be used to wash with.
 You mix the clay with some water to make a paste and massage into the skin and then rinse off.
+You’ll probably need apple cider vinegar conditioner, mix a tablespoon of ACV with warm water and rinse.

 Moisturise right after your bath

-I know some people don’t use any moisturiser, especially while going through topical steroid withdrawal, but for me, I find it is essential.
-I use a combination of Epaderm for coverage and some lovely healing emollients for the parts that I think need TLC and healing.
-I love Balmonds Skin Salvation as well as the tea tree balm, the latter works great for me on really problematic areas.
-Also Lyonsleaf is lovely and soothing; I’m currently using the Natural Zinc and Calendula cream.
+I now don’t use much moisturiser on my skin at all.
+If I do need some on certain small areas I love Balmonds tea tree balm as which works great for me on really problematic areas (Use Balmonds code WHATALLERGY for 20% off).
+Also Lyonsleaf is lovely and soothing; I’m currently using the Natural Zinc and Calendula cream (use code LLWA20 for 20% off Lyonsleaf).
 Oils can also be really good if you want something natural and simple.
 I have a lovely vitamin E oil which I sometimes apply all over after a bath but need time to dry off.
 I don’t always find oils as moisturising as emollients.
 Not sure why.

 What about your hair?

 I never know what to do about my hair in the bath.
 I don’t always want to wash it so I do have a fetching shower cap if it’s not a hair wash day.
 When I do wash my hair I find it easier to wash over the bath and wrap in a towel or soak it during the bath and wash it just before I get out, but I wash and rinse leaning over so the shampoo doesn’t go over my body.
 When your skin is really sensitive this can help to avoid any irritation.
 Shampoo is another blog subject altogether and something I’ve written a lot about on here already.
 Check out My Shampoo blog posts here.
-At the moment I’m using A’kin Very Gentle Unscented Shampoo.
+At the moment I’m using Olsson sensitive shampoo and conditioner.
+I love it so much.
+Use code WHATALLERGY10 for 10% off Olsson products.

 I hope you’ve found this useful and would love to hear what you’ve found helps you in the bath.
 Baths just seem so much better for my skin at the moment and a soak in the tub seems like the height of luxury.
 One of my self care routines, because for me, it’s not just about getting clean, it’s about taking time to be kind to my skin.